tubbytwins/bumwings-kbd/v001/info.md

 Key caps:  MBK (either plain, or with legends, at your discretion)

+Other resistors/etc:  none

+## Mounting Options

-Although the Waveshare RP2040-zero module does have castellated pins and can theoretically be mounted directly to SMD pads, this design doesn't support that.
-I figured that I wasn't ready to try this yet (since my soldering skills are barely passable at best) and also the narrow central neck of the keyboard PCB didn't need to be made any smaller, since the module's RP2040 chip is mounted on the underside.
+Although both the Waveshare RP2040-zero module and the Xiao Seeed modules do have castellated pins and can theoretically be mounted directly to SMD pads, this design doesn't support that.
+I figured that I wasn't ready to try this yet (since my soldering skills are barely passable at best) and also the narrow central neck of the keyboard PCB didn't need to be made any smaller, since the Waveshare module's RP2040 chip is mounted on the underside.
 So my decisions were made based on simplicity.
-The module does have 20 IO pins that are accessible via the edge pins, so it is possible to mount this similar to a Pro Micro or Elite-C (i.e., with pin headers) and you wouldn't even need to worry about the remaining 9 IO pins on the underside.
+The Waveshare module does have 20 IO pins that are accessible via the edge pins, so it is possible to mount this similar to a Pro Micro or Elite-C (i.e., with pin headers) and you wouldn't even need to worry about the remaining 9 IO pins on the underside.
+By contrast, the Xiao Seeed modules do not have extra IO pins on the underside.

-Other resistors/etc:  none

 ## About the Matrix